anoma/juvix-docs/docs/reference/language/builtins.juvix.md

 # Built-ins

-Juvix has support for the built-in natural type and a few functions that are compiled to efficient primitives.
+Juvix has support for the built-in natural numbers type and a few functions that are compiled to efficient primitives.

 ## Built-in inductive definitions